-The accuracy of PEPS algorithms rely on the accuracy of the computed local environment on each bond.
-To study this, we used blockBP to compute the reduced density matrices (RDMs) in the ground state of the TI model at $B=2.5,3,3.5$, and compared it to the RDMs that were calculated using bMPS on the \emph{same} PEPS.
+The accuracy of PEPS algorithms rely on the accuracy of the computed local environment of each bond.
+To study this, we used blockBP to compute the reduced density matrices (RDMs) in the ground state of the TI model at $B=2.5,3.0,3.5$, and compared it to the RDMs that were calculated using bMPS on the \emph{same} PEPS.
 We used a system of $21\times 21$ spins with OBC, where the ground state was approximated by PEPS with $D=2,3,4$, and was calculated using the bMPS full-update algorithm.
-For the blockBP, we used a block size of $7\times 7$ with a center of $2\times 2$.
+For blockBP, we used a block size of $7\times 7$ with a center of $2\times 2$.
 To compare the blockBP and bMPS RDMs we calculated the trace distance $D(\rho,\sigma)\EqDef \frac{1}{2}\norm{\rho-\sigma}_1$ of $2$-local RDMs of the horizontal bonds.
-The full details of this comparison are given in the Supplementary.
-For $B=2.5,3.5$, which are away from the critical value ($B_c\approx 3.044$\cc{BloteDeng2002}), the RDMs computed by these two methods were very close to each other with average distance lower than $10^{-5}$ for all the $D$s considered, while for $B=3$ we got, on average a trace distance of $\approx 10^{-3}$, see \cRef{supp} for more details.
+For $B=2.5,3.5$, which are away from the critical value ($B_c\approx 3.044$\cc{BloteDeng2002}), the RDMs computed by these two methods were very close to each other with average distance lower than $10^{-5}$ for all the $D$s considered, while for $B=3.0$ we got, on average, a trace distance of $\approx 10^{-3}$ (see Appendix.~\ref{sec:rdm} for details on this, and Appendix.~\ref{sec:convergence} for further discussion on convergence).
 Interestingly, although the accuracy of the RDMs computed using our blockBP near the critical point is lower by about two orders of magnitude than the accuracy away from criticality, the ground state energy of the resultant PEPS using blockBP update is as good as those from the bMPS full-update (Table.~\ref{tab:ising_obc}).
-In other words, with only moderately accurate local environments, it is still possible to obtain very high quality ground states.